aws-samples/amazon-serverless-datalake-workshop/README.md

 <p>

 # Storage
 The separation of data and compute is a foundation architectural concept in modern data lakes.
-By using S3 as the storage tier, you can have transient data warehouse or hadoop clusters that scale up to the compute capacity when you need them.
+By using S3 as the storage tier, you can have transient data warehouse or Hadoop clusters that scale up to the compute capacity when you need them.

 ## Simple Storage Service (S3)
 Amazon S3 is object storage built to store and retrieve any amount of data from anywhere – websites and mobile apps, corporate applications, and data from IoT sensors or devices.
-It is designed to deliver 99.999999999% durability, and stores data for millions of applications used by market leaders in every industry.
+It is designed to deliver 99.999999999% durability and stores data for millions of applications used by market leaders in every industry.

-S3 is the cornerstone of a data lake, it provides the storage tier for data at rest.
+S3 is the cornerstone of a data lake; it provides the storage tier for data at rest.
 Data in S3 can be queried in place using Athena or Redshift Spectrum, mounted to Hadoop with EMR, and loaded into Redshift.

 ## Amazon Redshift
 Amazon Redshift is a fast, scalable data warehouse that makes it simple and cost-effective to analyze all your data across your data warehouse and data lake.
 Redshift delivers ten times faster performance than other data warehouses by using machine learning, massively parallel query execution, and columnar storage on high-performance disk.